-This will make the system suitable for packaging of food products.
+This will make the system a suitable packaging for food products.

 LiquiGlide has a collection of hundreds of material choices for these coatings.
 This allows it to modify coating characteristics based on every application.

-Spray coating equipment, similar to the ones used to coat the inside of aluminium bottles or cans, can be used for applying LiquiGlide’s coatings.
+Spray coating equipment, similar to the ones used to coat the inside of aluminium laminate foil packaging like bottles or cans, can be used for applying LiquiGlide’s coatings.

 Since these coatings can be easily washed out in caustic soda baths, usually used to clean containers in recycling lines, they won’t hinder recycling of bottles or cans with LiquiGlide’s coatings.

 According to LiquiGlide’s co-founder and CEO Dave Smith, coating material costs are likely to be extremely low as the system uses inexpensive, commonly available materials.
 He predicted the cost to be possibly a cent or less for each 12-ounce bottle.

 However, he didn’t provide any estimates of other costs, such as for licensing, spray coating or heat sealer equipment.